 In other words; all of the perks, without the hard work.
 This observation, made in 2014, convinced him that he needed to act fast if his bank was to survive as more than a water carrier for the challengers.
 DBS embarked on a root and stem digital transformation.

 In April of this year, the managing director and group head of institutional banking at DBS, Tan Su Shan, spoke about the scope and success of this project.
 At its core was an agile task force charged with creating an open application interface system (API), which would allow the bank to partner with cutting-edge technology service providers who could lend their expertise and functionality to the DBS platform.

 The upshot of this?
-A varied range of third-party services to avail of, combined with an exceptional user-experience for its customers.
+A varied range of third-party services to avail of, combined with an exceptional user experience for its customers.
 As a result, the DBS marketplace, made possible by the API, earns the bank considerable commission on the cars, properties and home-energy contracts sold through it.
-Infact, according to Mr. Gupta online customers are over 30% more profitable than regular banking clients.
+In fact, according to Gupta, online customers are over 30% more profitable than regular banking clients.

 Time is of the essence

 Recently, Bank of Ireland, one of our long-standing clients, announced details of a five-year transformation project to replace its core system with the Temenos solution.
 Given the scope of the task, the time frame is not unusual.

 However, not every upgrade requires this amount of time, or resources, to implement.
 The front-end experience and the flashy, eye-catching service features that consumers have come to expect from their banks can be put in place at a fraction of the price and within a matter of months.

 Around the world, banks are investing huge resources into the stuff “under the bonnet”, and rightly so.
 Yet, whilst this is essential for ensuring their long-term stability, it doesn’t strengthen the bond between the banks and their customers in the short term.

 Which banks are getting the customer experience right?